Cinnamon Roasted Butternut Squash

 In the recipe we roast butternut squash until tender and lightly caramelized.
 Cinnamon and cayenne add warmth while brown sugar sweetens things up a little.
 During the fall and winter, we find ourselves making a batch of roasted butternut squash almost weekly.
 It’s a perfect side, can be served cold on top of salads for lunch and is delicious as a snack with a little ketchup on the side.

 We just love roasted winter squash.
-If you don’t have butternut squash, you can always substitute other winter squash varieties in our recipe below.)
+If you don’t have butternut squash, you can always substitute other winter squash varieties — like delicata squash — in our recipe below.)

 By the way, we love roasting all kinds of vegetables, here are three of our favorites: Cheesy Roasted Cauliflower with Lemon, this Roasted Carrots with Parsley Butter and Coconut Oil Roasted Sweet Potatoes with Pecans.